DataBiosphere/azul/README.md

 If you intend to set up a Gitlab instance for CI/CD of your Azul deployments, an EBS volume needs to be created as well.
 See [gitlab.tf.json.template.py] and the [section on CI/CD](#9-continuous-deployment-and-integration) and for details.

+In order for users to authenticate using OAuth, the deployment must be registered as an OAuth client.

+1. Log into the Google Cloud console (same project as the previous section)

+2. Navigate to *APIs & Services* -> *Credentials*; click *+ CREATE CREDENTIALS* -> *OAuth Client ID*

+3. For *Application Type*, select *Web application*

+4. For *Name*, enter the output from `python3 -c 'from azul import config; print(config.service_name)'`

+5. Follow steps 4 and 5 of [2.3.3 Google Oauth credentials](#233-google-oauth-credentials)
+   for configuring *Authorized JavaScript origins* and *Authorized redirect URIs*

+7. Click *Create*

+8. Follow step 7 of section [2.3.3 Google Oauth credentials](#233-google-oauth-credentials)
+   to add the client ID to the environment.

 ## 3.2 Provisioning cloud infrastructure